gdarko/digital-license-manager/readme.txt

 To validate a license through the REST API, please follow this <a href="http://docs.codeverve.com/digital-license-manager/rest-api/licenses/validate/" target="_blank">guide</a>.

-= I am using "License Manager for WooCommerce", how to migrate to Digital License Manager?

-Looking to migrate from License Manager for WooCommerce? <a href="https://docs.codeverve.com/digital-license-manager/migration/migrate-from-license-manager-for-woocommerce/">Read more</a>!

-= Can i assign license keys to past WooCommerce orders that were placed before i installed Digital Licnese Manager?
+= Can I assign license keys to past WooCommerce orders that were placed before i installed Digital Licnese Manager?

 Yes, you can do this by going to Settings > Tools > "Generate Licneses For Past Orders".
 You must select a Generator that will be used to generate keys for the orders.